Los Angeles Express (USFL): Offseason disaster

 Real estate magnate and Houston Gamblers minority owner Jay Roulier got preliminary approval to take over the team in October.
 Despite this, the turmoil surrounding the Express led league insiders and reporters to wonder when, not if, the team would implode, even with the trove of talent on the roster.
-That implosion happened in February 1985, when Roulier's lawyer sounded wary about discussing her boss's finances with league executive director and general counsel Bill McSherry.
+The expected implosion happened in February 1985, when Roulier's lawyer sounded wary about discussing her boss's finances with league executive director and general counsel Bill McSherry.
 Suspecting that Roulier was less than advertised, league officials launched an investigation.
 It turned out that Roulier, like Oldenburg, had deceived league officials about his net worth.
-He was using the remaining money in the team's league-controlled checking account to send the team to training camp.
+He had so little money that was using the remaining funds in the team's league-controlled checking account to send the team to training camp.
 In short order, league officials pushed Roulier out and took control of the team.

 The league could not fold the team because of a clause in its television contract with ABC Sports requiring the league to have teams in the nation's three largest markets.
 While ABC had not concerned itself with the demise of the Chicago Blitz after the 1984 season, the league's owners feared that ABC would pull its contract if the Express were shut down—an action that would have probably killed the league.
 Unfortunately, potential buyers were scared off by the prospect of having to assume the burden of the Express' massive payroll.

 Under the circumstances, the other owners had no option but to operate the Express as a ward of the league for the 1985 season.
 McSherry became nominal team president.
 The owners were required to contribute $500,000 apiece to fund the Express–enough to meet payroll, but little else.
 Notably, no money was allocated for replacing injured players.